isc-projects/kea/doc/sphinx/arm/keactrl.rst

    INFO/keactrl: Reloading kea-ctrl-agent...

 If any of the servers are not running, an informational message is displayed as in the ``reload`` command output below.
-Note that as of version 1.5.0, kea-netconf does not support the SIGHUP signal.
+As of version 1.5.0, ``kea-netconf`` does not support the SIGHUP signal.
 If its configuration has changed, please stop and restart it for the change to take effect.
-This limitation will be removed in a future release.

 .. code-block:: console